Dish of Zanzabar Egg Curry

 3. Cut Eggs in half lengthwise - best with a wire cutter, see our Egg Tools page.

-4. Add Eggs, Peas, and Salt to the pan and simmer covered for another 5 minutes.
+4. Add Eggs, Peas, Salt, and pepper to the pan and simmer covered for another 5 minutes.

-5. Serve hot with Potatoes or Steamed Jasmine or Basmati Rice.
+5. Serve hot, garnished with Cilantro, and with Potatoes or Steamed Jasmine Rice.

 NOTES: